 There are 5 steps involved in the Program

-Court proceedings will be adjourned while the MERIT team assesses whether they are suited to and would benefit from the program.
+Court proceedings will be adjourned while the MERIT team assesses whether you are suited to and would benefit from the program.
 The assessment is conducted by health teams assigned to participating NSW Local Courts.
 The assessment focuses on a broad range of areas such as substance use history, physical health, mental health, housing, education, and training and employment issues.

 Failure to respond to a drug treatment program will not be dealt with by punitive measures.
-If they are convicted any penalty will relate to that offence only and not to any failure to respond to treatment.
+If you are convicted any penalty will relate to that offence only and not to any failure to respond to treatment.

 - Reside as directed (maybe at an accommodation or residential rehabilitation service)